Jespancer/personal-website/about.md

 Welcome to my journey from a newbie Web Developer to God-knows-what.

-This is mostly meant as a way for me to summarize what I learned each week, with the hope that I can educate or entertain someone.
+This is mostly meant as a way for me to summarize something I have learned or am learning.

-Posts every Sunday evening, around 22:00 CEST.
+Hope you find it helpful!